So, who am I?

 Going further back, I have also worked as a teacher and coordinator at both The National Film School of Denmark in Copenhagen and The Animation Workshop in Viborg.
 At the Film School in particular I worked for the EUCROMA program, which taught students coming from all over Europe how to produce both a 3D animated movie and a videogame based in the same storyworld.
 At The Animation Workshop I helped coordinate the Select/Start PLAY event, which combined a 1-day game developers conference, a 5-day games expo open to the public and a 1-day learning games conference as part of the Viborg Animation Festival.
 Other past employees include BetaDwarf in Copenhagen, Voice of America in Washington DC, INP Formación in Zaragoza and Frost Valley YMCA in New York.

 To this day, I still give several lectures in universities, particularly when it comes to videogames production, marketing and PR.
-Some recent examples of my lectures have been: “Experimental Gameplay & Prototyping” for the Animations Sans Frontières 2017 students, “The Path to becoming a Games Producer” for the FCOM Conecta event at the University of Navarra and “Pitching to Everybody” for the Game Development students at the IT University of Copenhagen.
+Some recent examples of my lectures have been: “Experimental Gameplay & Prototyping” for the Animations Sans Frontières 2017 students, “The Path to becoming a Games Producer” for the FCOM Conecta event at the University of Navarra and “Pitching to Everybody” for the Game Development students at the IT University of Copenhagen, as well as being keynote speaker for events such as Slavic Game Jam 2019.

 Finally, I also used to run IGDA Denmark, the local chapter for the International Game Developers Association.
 Through it, I strived to get Danish game developers to work together towards a better games industry by creating events for both professional developers and game development students and supporting the creation of better opportunities for everyone.

 Among those events is Nordic Game Jam, an event that gathers hundreds of developers each year to create entirely new games in just 48 hours.
 While I have helped with the organization of the event since 2013, during the 2015 and 2016 editions I became the Lead Organizer.
 This included the 10th anniversary event, which gathered over 900 participants with a total of 182 games developed over the course of a weekend.